 San Millán de la Cogolla to Ezcaray

-Our hotel for the next two nights, located opposite the village church of Santa Maria, boasts one of the finest restaurants in Spain.
-Tonight we dine at the hotel bistro, featuring the homemade traditional creations of Marisa Sanchez.
+Our hotel for the next two nights, located opposite the village church of Santa María, boasts one of the finest restaurants in Spain.
+This evening, we dine at the hotel bistro, featuring the homemade traditional creations of Marisa Sanchez.

 Hotel Echaurren, Ezcaray

-There is time in the afternoon and evening to explore the nooks and crannies of Ezcaray before you have dinner on your own, either at our hotel, or in one of Ezcaray’s many lively tapas bars or restaurants.
+There is time in the afternoon and evening to explore the nooks and crannies of Ezcaray before you have dinner on your own, whether at the hotel or in one of the town’s many lively tapas bars or restaurants.

 Hotel Echaurren, Ezcaray